Please read these rules and judging criteria carefully:

 g.
 You will not be judged on your skills as a videographer, and you do not need to use professional video equipment.
 As long as the judges can see your image, and the audio is clear and understandable, that is sufficient.
 (You may get help creating your video if you like.)

 II.
-Deadline: The deadline to upload your video entry will be August 7 (11:59 p.m., PDT).
-The video you submit will only be shared with the screening judges.
+Deadline: The deadline to upload your video entry is August 14 (midnight).
+The video you submit will be shared only with the screening judges.
 It will not be shown or used in any other way without your written permission.

-(The winner, runner-up, and people's choice awardees will be decided at the live event on September 19.)
+(The 1st, 2nd, and 3rd prize winners, and people's choice awardee will be decided at the live event on September 26.)

 - Only ONE, single, static PowerPoint slide is permitted.
 Your slide does not need to have your name on it; the Graduate Division will create a slide that includes the finalist's name, department, mentor, and title of the presentation.
 Ideally, your slide will enhance your presentation, but the slide is not the focus of the contest.

 - No slide transitions or animations of any kind are allowed.